No one is happy about it. But there are solutions.

 Q Intimate Skincare Rejuvenating Serum is formulated with selected fine organic oils- all of which are well documented for use in skin rejuvenation products- and plant extracts that support elasticity and hydrate the skin, and are specifically indicated for inflamed and irritated mucosal tissues.
 This highly concentrated intimate skincare formula reduces wrinkling, plumps underlying skin tissue, calms inflamed tissue and makes the skin more supple and less prone to chafing and irritation.

-Curious™ Intimate Massage & Pleasure is the only intimate skincare available that includes an array of potent medicinal plants that rejuvenate, nourish, and protect intimate tissues while increasing pleasure, in a formula that deeply contemplates the science of a woman’s physiology in tandem with respect for a woman’s sexual needs.
+Curious™ Intimate Skincare is the only intimate skincare available that includes an array of potent medicinal plants that rejuvenate, nourish, and protect intimate tissues while increasing pleasure, in a formula that deeply contemplates the science of a woman’s physiology in tandem with respect for a woman’s intimate needs.

-Curious Sexual Wellness and its products and materials are not intended to treat, diagnose, cure or prevent any disease.
-All materials published by Curious Sexual Wellness are provided for educational purposes only.
+Curious and its products and materials are not intended to treat, diagnose, cure or prevent any disease.
+All materials published by Curious are provided for educational purposes only.
 Please seek the advice of a qualified healthcare provider for any questions you have regarding a medical condition.

 Curious is a registered trademark of the Luminary Medicine Company